MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

 1. In the box that says ***Enter the URL of a Git repo to clone***, type or paste the URL for your repo.

 1. After you clone your repo, Team Explorer closes and Solution Explorer opens.
 A message appears that says ***Click on Solutions and Folders above to view a list of Solutions***.
-In that message, the text "Solutions and Folders" is linked.
-Click to select **Solutions and Folders**.
+Click to select **Solutions and Folders** in that message.

    If you choose the folder for your repo, nothing happens because the folder structure is already displayed.

-   If you have a solution file available and you want to open it, choose it here.
+   If you have a solution file available, it will appear here.
+Click to select it.
 Visual Studio opens the solution.

   To view the code, choose **Program.cs**

-1. If a solution file is or a solution file.
-(In the following example, you could choose either )
+1.

-1. Then, in the **Solutions** section of the **Home|vs-tutorials-sample** window,
+1.

 ### Review your work

-Here's an example of what it looks like when you open a project from GitHub in Visual Studio 2017:
+View the following animation to see an example of what it looks like when you open a project from GitHub in Visual Studio 2017:

    ![Animation of opening a project in GitHub within the Visual Studio IDE](./media/open-project-from-github.gif)